 This is also a good time to talk about access control.
 If others in your firm do not need access to client documents, don’t give it to them.
-Yes, you may trust them to the ends of the earth, but what if their access was compromised?
-Then only the information they needed access to would be at risk—not your entire firm’s data.
-Likewise, even if someone appropriately has access, you may wish to limit their ability to alter what they access or edit documents they access.
-Since respecting privacy also involves protecting the accuracy of information about you, then limiting access to alter documents supports that right.
+Yes, you may trust them to the ends of the earth, but what if their access is compromised?
+Then only the information they needed access to would be at risk—not your entire firm’s client data.
+Likewise, even if someone appropriately has access, you may wish to limit their ability to alter what they access or to edit documents they access.
+Because respecting privacy also involves protecting the accuracy of information about people, then controlling access to alter documents supports that right.

 What are some unexpected ways that privacy and data security come up in legal practice?

 Work from home during the pandemic created unexpected issues, such as the need to secure a home network or limit access to verbal information.
 Before the pandemic, few people considered whether the lawyers they hired had an exclusive home office so others in the house couldn’t overhear their conversations or see their work on their computer screen.

 Ransomware has also been an issue for lawyers.
 Lawyers are considered “soft” targets, as smaller firms may be at a disadvantage for securing their systems and data.
 It is critical to train staff to avoid phishing attempts.